Ms Lee Voon & Mr. Dan Cavasin

 School Year 2025-2026

-The Literature and Composition 1 course focuses on laying the groundwork for a successful high school English experience!
+The Literature and Composition I course focuses on laying the groundwork for a successful high school English experience!

-Writing strong analytical essays focused on formal language and tone.
+Writing strong analytical responses to literature focused on clarity, organization, and style.

 Reading fictional and non-fictional texts to develop the skills to infer, interpret, and analyze.

-Discussion and Socratic Seminars to encourage communication of ideas, opinions, and thoughts in an accurate and comprehensible manner.
+Both informal and structured discussion to encourage the communication of ideas, opinions, and thoughts in an accurate and comprehensible manner.

 In this student-centered class, students will begin with a foundational focus on developing writing skills, with particular focus on grammar, syntax, sentence composition, paragraphs, source citation, and essays, using various steps of the writing process to build on communicating ideas through formal and informal tone.
 Students will also delve into an in-depth study of two novels in addition to a number of canonical short stories and a play.
 Throughout the year, students will work towards initiating and participating effectively in a range of collaborative discussions, such as Socratic Seminars, to build their ability to pose and respond to questions, make connections, and challenge ideas.